-The first day of the month is always the perfect time to restart your engine and get back into writing.
+It’s the perfect time to restart your engine and get back into writing.

+How to Write Without Colour.
 As writers, we rely on our unique ability to convey the visual world in words.

+Creative Writing Exercises for Craft.
 No matter what stage you're at with your writing, it's always beneficial to work on craft and technique.